 Heart Healthy Benefits of Whole Grains

-The BMJ study published in 2017 concludes that gluten is not, directly, a risk of heart disease.
-However, they also found that avoiding gluten by incorporating the gluten free diet, when you are without celiac disease, could increase your cardiovascular risks.
+The BMJ study published in 2017 concludes that gluten isn't, directly, a risk of heart disease.
+However, they also found that avoiding gluten by incorporating the gluten free diet, when you're without celiac disease, could increase your cardiovascular risks.

 Gluten Free Products are More Expensive